Skip to content

 Rebecca values the importance of implementing fun, engaging, and motivating treatment sessions that are tailored to her client’s needs.
 Her clinical expertise is rooted in evidence-based practice and patient-centered treatment services to ensure the highest quality care for every client she serves.

-About Rebecca Viebrock, M.S.
+Rebecca Viebrock, M.S.
 CCC-SLP

 Rebecca Viebrock is a Speech Language Pathologist licensed in both New Jersey and New York.
 Rebecca is a certified member of the American Speech and Hearing Association (ASHA).
 She earned a Bachelor of Science in Behavioral Neuroscience from Quinnipiac University in 2017.
 Rebecca completed her Master’s Degree in Communication Disorders from Sacred Heart University in 2020.